aarongable/draft-acme-ari/draft-aaron-acme-ari.md

 }
 ~~~

 The server MUST verify that the request is signed by the account key of the Subscriber to which the certificate was originally issued.
-If the server accepts the request and the update succeeds, it responds with status code 200 (OK).
-If the update is rejected or fails, for example because the certificate has already been marked as renewed, the server returns an error.
+If the server accepts the request and the update succeeds, it responds with HTTP status code 200 (OK).
+If the update is rejected or fails, for example because the certificate has already been marked as replaced, the server returns an error.

 The server might use this renewal update to inform a number of processes, such as: not sending renewal reminder notifications for certificates that have been marked as replaced; sending empty or error responses to subsequent requests for the certificate's renewal information; or confidently revoking certificates subject to a mass revocation without fear of disrupting the Subscriber's operations.

 # Security Considerations

-The extensions to the ACME protocol described in this document build upon the Security Considerations and threat model defined in [@!RFC8555], Section [@!RFC8555, section 10.1].
+The extensions to the ACME protocol described in this document build upon the Security Considerations and threat model defined in [@!RFC8555], Section Section 10.1.

 This document specifies that `renewalInfo` resources **MUST** be exposed and accessed via unauthenticated GET requests, a departure from RFC8555’s requirement that clients must send POST-as-GET requests to fetch resources from the server.
 This is because the information contained in `renewalInfo` resources is not considered confidential, and because allowing `renewalInfo` to be easily cached is advantageous to shed load from clients which do not respect the Retry-After header.